 Find Out About Me

-I gained Advanced Diplomas in Canine and Feline Behaviour Management and am very proud to be one of the select few Karen Pryor Academy Certified Training Partners.
+I gained Advanced Diplomas in Applied Animal Behaviour and Canine and Feline Behaviour Management and am very proud to be one of the select few Karen Pryor Academy Certified Training Partners.
 KPA Certified trainers undergo intensive initial training and pledge to uphold the highest standards throughout their teaching.
 You can watch a short video about the KPA and my training methods here.
 I am registered with the Animal Behaviour and Training Council as an Animal Trainer.

 You can read more about dogs and keep up to date with the latest developments on my DogsNet website and blog.